natesilva/node-docserver/README.md

 var app = express();
 app.use(docserver({
-  dir: 'docs',    // serve Markdown files in the docs directory...
+  dir: __dirname + '/docs',  // serve Markdown files in the docs directory...
   url: '/'}                  // ...and serve them at the root of the site ));
 app.listen(3000);